Lanilor/Simple-Mods-Collection/README.md

 # Simple Mod Collection
 A collection of small mods for Rimworld

+## Simple Bulk Cooking
+A mod that adds bulk cooking recipes of meals and other food products.
+Cook meals in bulks of 4 to save time when cooking and carrying ingredients.

+No research required (currently, may change).
+Only a higher cooking skill level than the single meal recipe to balance the increased efficiency.

+## Simple Bulk Drugs
+This mod that adds bulk drug production recipes.
+Produce wake-up, medicine or other drugs in bulk to save time when crafting and carrying ingredients.

+No research required (currently, may change).
+Only higher skill requirements than the single recipes to balance out the increased efficiency.

 ## Simple Recycling
 A mod that adds recycling of apparel in the same way weapons are smeltable in the core version.